TechDocsStudio/biel-docs/docs/installation/cdn.md

 ## Advanced: Install biel-search

-The `<biel-search-button>` widget offers a search-based ineraction that allows users to query documentation or other indexed content.
+The `<biel-search-button>` widget offers a search-based interaction that allows users to query documentation or other indexed content.

 ![Biel search](./images/biel-search-widget.png)